 Keep these sorting baskets nearby so you can quickly make decisions while working through your clothes.
 You can also put a label on the front of each basket so you can more easily remember what belongs where.

 Having sorting baskets set up will allow you to stop and start without leaving a mess to deal with later on.
-This is an easier way to work through the things that you wear without the added pressure of a big pile of clothes to work through.
+This is an easier way to work through the things you wear without the added pressure of a big pile of clothes.

 This is called gradual decluttering, and it is a great way to organize your home without the stress.

 Step #2.
 Decluttering Your Closet

 Now that your sorting baskets are set up, you can begin sorting through your clothes.

 Rather than pulling out all your clothes and making a huge pile in your room, remove one item at a time.

 Ask yourself if this is a piece you:

 - Love – meaning you routinely wear it.
 (Keep Bin)

 - Like – meaning you wear it at least a few times a month.
 (Keep Bin)